-Because we became public through a reverse merger, we may not be able to attract the attention of major brokerage firms.
+Because we became public through a reverse merger, and our stock is currently trading below \$1.00 per share, we may not be able to attract the attention of major brokerage firms or certain investors.

 There are coverage risks associated with our becoming public through a reverse merger, including, among other things, security analysts of major brokerage firms may not provide coverage of us since there is no incentive to brokerage firms to recommend the purchase of our common stock.
-We cannot assure you that brokerage firms will want to conduct any public offerings on our behalf in the future.
+In addition, we may not attract the attention of major brokerage firms and certain investors due to our low stock price.
+We cannot assure you that brokerage firms would want to conduct any public offerings on our behalf in the future.